dananjohnson/dana-v2/_projects/breadbaking.md

 The recipes that I consider *good enough* — an amorphous, perfectionistic, and excessively subjective classification — are merged into the master branch, and then published on [A Breadbaker’s Notebook](https://github.com/dananjohnson/breadbakers-notebook), a simple, Jekyll-based “cookbook” website.

-{% img 'breadbakers-notebook.png' alt:'An example recipe on A Breadbaker’s Notebook.' %}
+{% asset 'breadbakers-notebook.png' alt='An example recipe on A Breadbaker’s Notebook.' %}

 I’ve created A Breadbaker’s Notebook as a more user-friendly GUI for the project, an attractive place for good recipes to reside.
 Think of it as the equanimous facade for the chaotic laboratory.
 I use [Jekyll](https://jekyllrb.com/) for site generation and [Travis CI](https://travis-ci.org/) for continuous deployment, and the recipe formatting employs structured data to maximize readability to search engines and other third parties.